STAT545-UBC-hw-2018-19/hw02-MalcolmNSB/hw02_gapminder_dplyr.md

 ![](hw02_gapminder_dplyr_files/figure-markdown_github/unnamed-chunk-11-1.png)

-In the following, we create a (log) plot of population across multiple years in Austraila, New Zealand, and Canada.
+In the following, we would like to see a comparison between rate of population growth over the years in Canada, Australia, and New Zealand.

 ``` r
 gapminder %>%